What is regenerative agriculture? How do we find out if it works?

 - Tracking animal welfare in New Zealand pastoral farms

-Confirmed speakers: Dr Robyn Dynes (AgResearch), Dr Carolyn Lister (Plant & Food Research)
+Confirmed speakers: Matt Harcombe (Silver Fern Farms), Professor Paul Dalzeil (Lincoln University), Dr Robyn Dynes (AgResearch), Dr Carolyn Lister (Plant & Food Research)

-- Assessing the economic impact of regenerative agriculture
+- Determining the economic and market potential of regenerative agriculture

 - Quantifying productivity of regenerative farming systems